huabawa/Jalpc/_posts/2017-08-30-AWS-Autotagging-&-AWS-Config-Required-Tags-Tutorial.md

 A way to solve this problem is Autotagging.

-The autotagging solution we'll be using is summarized below.
+**How the Autotagging solution we'll be using works is summarized below.**

 When a resource is created, an API call is made and recorded by CloudWatch.
 Then, a CloudWatch event rule triggers a lambda function providing it with event details.
 The lambda function extracts every resource ID and the user's identity and applies two tags, Owner and PrincipalId (current user’s aws:userid value), to the created resource.